keu/docs/software/runtime-release-notes.md

 - Release date: July 11, 2022
 - Airflow version: 2.3.3

+### Support for Airflow 2.3.3

 Astro Runtime 5.0.6 includes Airflow 2.3.3, which includes bug fixes and UI improvements.
-For a complete list of commits, see the [Apache Airflow 2.3.3 milestone on GitHub](https://github.com/apache/airflow/milestone/57?closed=1).
+For a complete list of commits, see the [Apache Airflow 2.3.3 release on GitHub](https://github.com/apache/airflow/releases/).

 ### Additional improvements